 - RDEs offer developers all the tools they need for their work – in a remote environment.
 With Cloudomation, the software to be developed is also executed in this environment.

 - RDEs and CI/CD pipelines complement each other: developers need their own isolated development environment in which the company’s software runs.
 This allows changes to be checked quickly and bugs to be fixed immediately – even before the CI/CD pipeline starts.
 CI/CD pipelines automate code testing, integration and software deployment, but do not replace the development environment.
 For example, because the pipeline would have to be run through for every code change (keyword: waiting time) and often too little information is available for debugging to be able to meaningfully correct errors.

 - The CI/CD pipeline is therefore an important tool that speeds up development work.
 However, it does not solve the problem that developers need their own private instance of the software to be developed for their work.
-The effort required to operate and maintain the software to be developed in individual development environments can be drastically reduced by Remote Development Environments.
+The effort required to operate and maintain the software to be developed in individual development environments can be drastically reduced by Cloud Development Environments.

 Subscribe to the Cloudomation newsletter